Registered Charity #118803667RR0001

 OUR FUNDERS

 We are incredibly grateful to our funders, who make it possible for us to provide specific programs and initiatives that have a meaningful impact on our community.
 The supports provided through our funders' contributions play a vital role in allowing us to expand and strengthen our offerings.
-We are committed and proud to acknowledge our funders transparently in various forms of communication and programming to reflect the importance of these partnerships.
+We are proud to acknowledge our funders transparently to reflect the importance of these partnerships.
 Additional programs we offer are often directly funded by our community partners, corporations, foundations, and individual donors.

 Peel Region